trustedanalytics/atk/doc/source/ad_scoring_engine.rst

 1) Navigate to **Services -> Marketplace**.
 2) Select **scoring_engine** => **Create new isntance**.
 3) Fill in an instance name of your choice *(given below as **my-svm-model**)*.
+    The model has already been trained in ATK and published using ModelPublishFormat, so it is available in HDFS.
 4) Select **+ Add variable**.
 5) Fill in two values: key **TAR_ARCHIVE**; value is the URI of the model you wish to use.